Skip to main content

 We use in-house programmes to automate most data format conversions for all levels of processing.
 These make sure no data or 'internal metadata' (variable and value labels, missing value definitions, variable format information, etc.) are lost beyond any that would occur because of differential data handling limits in specific software formats.

-The following checks below are currently performed manually, but will be replaced by automated checking using the QAMyData tool.
+For data formats the following checks below are currently performed manually, but will be replaced by automated checking using the QAMyData tool.

 Numbers of rows and cases the same